Mar 25–Apr 3, 2022

 |Thur Mar 31 – 7:30||Sun Apr 3- 2:30|

-Join us on Sat Apr 2, 4-5PM, for a talkback with playwright Freek Mariën, visiting Ithaca from Brussels!
-He will talk with the director and other members of the creative team.
+A talkback was held on Sat Apr 2, 4-5PM, 2022, with playwright Freek Mariën, visiting Ithaca from Brussels!
+He talked with the director and other members of the creative team.
 Moderated by Cherry Education Director Aoise Stratford.
 In the theater or live-streaming!

 Donald Spector & Stacia Zabusky